aaron-s1/RPG-Project-Core-Combat/README.md

-This is part 1 (and the main part) of GameDevTV's RPG Course.
+Part 1 (and the main part) of GameDevTV's RPG Course.

 Commit comments are each lesson's title.